supreminhogamer/FreeGames/README.md

 ## 📖 Installation Guide

-1. Download the `bitz.moregames.geode` file from the link above.
+1. Download the `waolth.moregames.geode` file from the link above.
 2. Navigate to your Geometry Dash installation folder (usually managed by Steam):
     `C:\Program Files (x86)\Steam\steamapps\common\Geometry Dash\geode\mods`
 3. Drop the downloaded `.geode` file into the `mods` folder.